-During the school year, students attend twice-weekly advisory sessions for 30 minutes in a live, online forum facilitated by a specially trained teacher.
+During the school year, students attend weekly 7 Mindsets Homeroom sessions for 30-45 minutes in a live Class Connect facilitated by a specially trained teacher or Advisor.
 For their first two weeks in school, students participate each day to become familiar with the online experience and to get to know their classmates.

 Through the program, students grow in four key social and emotional areas necessary for thriving in school and life:

 - Relationship building

 In the sessions, students discuss topics relevant to their lives, creating a strong sense of belonging and community among peers, as well as allowing the teacher to learn more about each student on a deeper, more personal level.

 As a result of sharing in a respectful environment where people listen to and value those who contribute, the students discover a vital part of their personal identity—their own voice.
 And as their confidence and self-esteem grow, students begin to flourish in class and beyond.